The Wabbit Who Came to Supper: Production

 This short is one of several pre-August 1948 WB cartoon shorts that lapsed into the public domain due to United Artists failing to renew the copyright in time.
+Despite being in the public domain, the film's usage is restricted as a derivative work of the still copyrighted A Wild Hare, which will enter the public domain in 2036.

 The title of the short is a reference to the 1942 Warner Brothers film version of the 1939 George S. Kaufman Broadway comedy The Man Who Came to Dinner, in which an overbearing house-guest threatens to take over the lives of a small-town family.

 Home media

 Being in the public domain, The Wabbit Who Came to Supper was featured on several low-budget VHS releases of public domain cartoons.
-(The use of "Angel in Disguise," which remains under copyright, has complicated the short's public domain status.)
+(The use of "Angel in Disguise" and the Bugs Bunny character, both of which remain under copyright, have complicated the short's public domain status.)